OweN98/6.824/README.md

 The step to maintain leader is HeartBeat, the null AppendMessage will make Follower reset ElectionTimeout.
 So is the reason.

-Reason: In `ticker()`, the routine should sleep `ElectionTimeout` at first, then judge if necessary to start election.
+Solution: In `ticker()`, the routine should sleep `ElectionTimeout` at first, then judge the state(Follower/Candidate) to start election.
 I got in wrong order to judge at first.
 Stupid mistake.
 I should go back to primary school.

 ## Lab 2B:
-### TestBasicAgree2B():
+### TestBasicAgree2B:
 ![funcTestBasicAgree2B.png](Pics%2FfuncTestBasicAgree2B.png)
 ![2BBasicAgree.png](Pics%2F2BBasicAgree.png)
 Flow: